Varieties of ordered algebras as categories: Lawvere's Characterization of varieties

-\begin{remark} (1) `Coequalizers' in Condition (1) are missing in \cite{L}.
-This seems to be just a typo: at the end of the proof of Theorem 2.1 Lawvere forms a coequalizer $\overset{=}{r}$ of a parallel pair without commenting why it exists.

-(2) Effective equivalence relations can be deleted from the above theorem, provided that in Condition (3) we replace regular projective by effective projective.
+Effective equivalence relations can be deleted from the above theorem, provided that in Condition (3) we replace regular projective by effective projective.
 This was observed by Pedicchio and Wood \cite{PW}.
-In \cite{A} a full proof of the modified theorem is presented which, moreover, uses a strong generator in place of a regular one: \end{remark}
+In \cite{A} a full proof of the following modified theorem is presented:

 \begin{theorem} A category is equivalent to a variety of finitary algebras iff it has \begin{enumerate} \item[(1)] reflexive coequalizers and kernel pairs, and \item[(2)] a strong generator which is an abstractly finite effective projective. \end{enumerate} \end{theorem}